Omni-X-NFT/omni-x/README.md

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

+# How to verify
+- npx hardhat verifyOmni --network fuji
+- npx hardhat verifyOmni --network bsct

-# How to deploy and test
+# How to deploy and test with OFT && Ghosts
  *Caution*
  TransferManagerGhosts should be deployed as same address to all networks.
-## Deploy to rinkeby and bsct
+## Deploy to fuji and bsct
 - npx hardhat deployOmniX --network fuji
 - npx hardhat deployOmniX --network bsct
 - npx hardhat prepareOmniX --network fuji
 - npx hardhat prepareOmniX --network bsct
 - npx hardhat linkOmniX --network fuji --dstchainname bsct
 - npx hardhat linkOmniX --network bsct --dstchainname fuji

-# How to verify
-- npx hardhat verifyOmni --network fuji
-- npx hardhat verifyOmni --network bsct

 ## Test GhostlyGhosts with ONFT
 ### Assumption